 If you weren’t married or registered civil partners, you won’t automatically get a share of your partner’s estate if they don’t make a will.

-If they haven't provided for you in some other way, your only option is to make a claim under the Inheritance (Provision for Family and Dependants) Act 1975 - see the next section.
+If they haven’t provided for you in some other way, your only option is to make a claim using certain legislation.
+You can make a claim under the Inheritance (Provision for Family and Dependants) Act 1975.

 If you feel you’ve not received reasonable financial provision